The Glenoid Labral Articular Teardrop Lesion: A Chondrolabral Injury With Distinct Magnetic Resonance Imaging Findings.

 Orthopedics & Sports Medicine

 Lederman, Evan S; Flores, Stephen; Stevens, Christopher; Richardson, Damien; and Lund, Pamela, "The Glenoid Labral Articular Teardrop Lesion: A Chondrolabral Injury With Distinct Magnetic Resonance Imaging Findings."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 56.